Oahu Surf 2

 None of the public remarks mention leasehold status, lease rent, or expiration dates, and the summarized MLS data shows 0 of 4 listings as Leasehold.
 With land tenure fields not clearly indicating either FS or LH, the presence of leasehold units remains uncertain.

-I looked for leasehold language such as "lease expires ####," "ground lease ends," or any renewal/extension year, but found nothing.
-Since no specific expiry year appears in the public remarks, the lease expiry remains unknown.
+I looked for leasehold language, ground lease end dates, renewal terms, or an explicit lease expiration year, but found nothing.
+Since no 4-digit expiry year appears in the public remarks, this remains unknown.

-The remarks directly state the building has '100% Hurricane insurance,' which strongly supports full building insurance coverage.
-This is explicit enough to keep the feature true with very high confidence.
+The listing remarks directly state the building has '100% Hurricane insurance,' which is strong explicit evidence of full building insurance coverage.
+This is a clear positive mention, so the feature is marked true with very high confidence.

 No listing remarks reference fire sprinklers or a sprinkler system, and none of the four MLS records have the fire-sprinkler amenity flagged.
 Given the lack of direct evidence either way, the presence or absence of a building-wide sprinkler system is unknown.